 What starts as arch pain often leads to heel spurs (see image at right) and plantar fasciitis, for our patients carrying extra weight.
 And that leads to serious heel pain that may also bother your arch.

 Why is that the case?
 Well, extra pressure on your feet stretches your plantar fascia.
 (That's the layer of fibrous tissue that connects your heel to your foot.)
-When you arch flattens, that stretching and pulling leads to inflammation, and lots of discomfort.
+When your arch flattens, that stretching and pulling leads to inflammation, and lots of discomfort.
+Making matters even worse?
+Your BMI can actually impact inflammation in your body.
+You see, in this study, researchers discovered that higher BMI increases inflammatory markers in your body.
+In turn, foot pain increased by a noticeable factor.

 But that's not all.
 Flat arches can cause overpronation.
 (That means your feet rotate too much as you move.)
 As a result, you walk on the outer edge of the foot.
 And, over time, this can twist your leg and foot muscles, changing your body shape.
 It can also up your risk for sprained ankles and overuse injuries like shin splints.